luciolang/lucio/README.md

 # Lucio

 ## What?
-Lucio is a Lisp-like language and also a parser developed in Ruby only for knowledge and fun.
+Lucio is **intended to be** a Lisp-like language and also a parser developed in Ruby only for knowledge and fun.
 No profit intended.

 ## Why?
 From Latin, Lucius means _Light_, because this development is enlightening my (poor) knowledge about programming languages, parsing and related subjects.